Ensemble Placement Auditions

 Orchestra Strings

-Placement auditions for Strings in the UConn Symphony Orchestra will take place on Monday, August 28th, Tuesday, August 29th and Wednesday, August 30th, 2023.
-The in-person auditions will take place in von der Mehden Recital Hall.
-All string players hoping to be considered for the Symphony Orchestra, should fill out a UConn Ensemble Placement Audition Application by Wednesday, August 30th at 3:30 P.M You will receive an email to sign up for an audition time as long as you have filled out the application form by the above deadline.
+Placement auditions for Strings in the UConn Symphony Orchestra will take place on Wednesday, August 28th from 7-9 P.M. in von der Mehden Recital Hall, Thursday, August 29th from 3-6 P.M. in Music Building Room 122, and Friday, August 30th from 6:30-8:30 P.M. in von der Mehden Recital Hall.
+All string players hoping to be considered for the Symphony Orchestra, should fill out a UConn Ensemble Placement Audition Application.
+You will receive an email to sign up for an audition time as long as you have filled out the application form by the above deadline.

 Prepare (2) two-minute excerpts from two pieces with contrasting styles (lyrical/slow and technical/fast).
-Please upload a pdf of your music to the google form.
-If students have already received audition excerpts from their studio professor/private teacher, they should select from the provided list.
 These selections can be all or part of a larger work, for example, an etude, concerto movement, sonata movements or any excerpt from a lesson book.
 The duration of the audition will be five minutes total.

-If you have any semester-long course enrollment conflicts (i.e. overlap, class conflicts, account hold, etc.) please send an email to Dr. Kim (janetsongkim@uconn.edu) describing your conflict in detail.
+If you have any semester-long course enrollment conflicts (i.e. overlap, class conflicts, account hold, etc.) please send an email to Dr. McShee (paul.mcshee@uconn.edu) describing your conflict in detail.

 UConn Choirs